d2l-ai/d2l-en/chapter_deep-learning-computation/parameters.md

 ### Targeted Parameters

 In order to do something useful with the parameters we need to access them, though.
 There are several ways to do this, ranging from simple to general.
-Let us look at some of them.
+Let's look at some of them.

 ```{.python .input  n=3}
 print(net[1].bias)